Autonomous Mobility as a Social Service

 Research

-Conduct AI interviews, public sticker wall, and focus groups
+AI interviews, sticker wall, focus groups (insight box)

 2 weeks